iouwon/blabber/README.md

 <user name> follows <another user>  //first user follows the second user
 <user name> wall                    //publishes the user's posts interspersed in time order with all the posts of those they're following

-I have taken the approach of immutability over mutabilty to approach referential transparency and an ability to reason about the code without any unexpected side effects.
+I have taken the approach of immutability over mutable state where I can to approach an app with referential transparency and an ability to reason about the code without any unexpected side effects.
 I have tried to do this without sacrificing performance where possible.
 To this end I found guava quite unuseful as an immutable collections library and preferred the out of the box facilities that java provided.
 Scala's immutable collection library stands head and shoulders above these.

+The only place where things are mutable are in the command loop and the main class.
+In the command loop a recursive approach would have worked but this is limited to a number of calls before the stack overflows due to a lack of tail recursion in java.
+Trampolines would work here but I feel in this scenario they obscure more than they help.
+The main class has a setter that is only callable from a test context.

 Thought about using TotallyLazy but seemed like a lot of project just to be a bit syntactically nicer for this task.
 Using scala collections in java is... well... less said the better.